 - In August 1857, Charles Dickens put on, and performed in Wilkie Collins‘s play The Frozen Deep.
 These performances, in aid of the widow of the dramatist and writer Douglas Jerrold, were given on 21, 22 and 24 August and attended by thousands.

-- On December 3, 1858, Charles Dickens attended the annual meeting of the Institutional Association of Lancashire and Cheshire at the hall, where he also gave a speech.
+- On December 3, 1858, Charles Dickens attended the annual meeting of the Institutional Association of Lancashire and Cheshire at the hall, where he also gave a speech and presented prizes.

 - In February 1867, Charles Dickens gave a reading of some of his works at the hall.
 A review was published in the Manchester Guardian on 4 February 1867.